intersystems-ib/SAML-COS/README.md

 ```

 Sometimes, the delivered .pfx file contains an internal RC2-40-CBC format that openssl cannot process; the solution is to import the certificate in the Windows CertStore and re-export it to change this internal format and have a .pfx processable by openssl

 ---
+# THANKS AND CONTRIBUTORS

+This module has been possible through the active collaboration of many customers in Catalunya who have participated through their countless hours of testing, corrections and improvements.

+We cannot name all the contributors here, but would like to add a special mention for Miguel Angel Fernandez Cross from the Hospital Parc de Salut Mar in Barcelona for his crucial fixes.

+---
 **NOTE**